orchest/orchest/docs/source/fundamentals/environments.md

    :description: This page contains information about how to manage different environments and programming languages in Orchest.
 ```

-Environments define the conditions in which pipeline steps execute scripts and kernels.
+Environments define the conditions in which Pipeline steps execute scripts and kernels.
 Environments are:

-- Chosen in the pipeline step properties panel in the {ref}`pipeline editor <pipelines>`.
+- Chosen in the Pipeline step properties panel in the {ref}`pipeline editor <pipelines>`.
 - Configurable through their set-up script (on the environments page) to install additional packages.
 - Versioned and belong to a single {ref}`project <projects>`.